 A kidney stone is a solid piece of material that forms in your kidney.
 The kidney stone may be stuck in your ureter (the tube that carries urine from your kidneys to your bladder).
 It also may be stuck in your bladder or urethra (the tube that carries urine from your bladder to outside your body).
 A stone can block the flow of your urine and cause great pain.
 In most cases, a stone that is in the kidney and not blocking the flow of urine does not cause pain.

-Below are some questions you may want to ask your doctor.
+Below are some questions you may want to ask your health care provider.

 If I had a kidney stone removed, can I get another one?